Azure-Samples/linux-postgres-migration/modules/2-deploy-linux-postgresql-infrastructure.md

         --template-file deploy/vm-postgres.bicep
     ```

+    > **Alert:** The deployment may take around 10 minutes to complete.

     At the completion of the deployment, JSON output confirms that the resources are deployed.

 In the next sections, you'll configure and explore RBAC roles and network security rules on your deployed infrastructure by using the Azure portal.
 When you use the Azure portal, you can encode the roles and rules into the Bicep template.
 The Azure portal provides a visual interface that makes it easier to understand the relationships between resources and the permissions that are assigned to them.